Dividend Discount Model Calculator

 This dividend discount model calculator is a simple tool that lets you calculate stock value based on the dividend discount model formula (DDM formula for short).
 If you are new to the world of investing, head over to our dividend calculator for an introduction to dividends.

 In this article, you will find a constant growth dividend discount model explanation as well as the dividend discount model using CAPM (Capital Asset Pricing Model).
-Lastly, we will give you a dividend discount model example and show you step by step how to calculate it.
+Lastly, we will give you a dividend discount model example and show you step by step.

 What is the dividend discount model?